CentOS-Storage-SIG/ceph/README.md

 Package and mirror availability
 -------------------------------
-Installing the package **centos-release-ceph-jewel** from CentOS extras will provide the stable and testing repositories for the Jewel release of Ceph.
+Installing the package **centos-release-ceph-mimic** from CentOS extras will provide the stable and testing repositories for the Mimic release of Ceph.

-The testing repository is disabled by default but you can enable it to test an upcoming release.
+The testing repository is disabled by default but you can enable it to test an